solidusio/solidus/admin/docs/customizing_menu_items.md

 # Customizing the main navigation

 You are allowed to add your custom links to the main navigation.
-To do so, you can access `SolidusAdmin::Config.main_nav` in an initializer:
+To do so, you can access `SolidusAdmin::Config.menu_items` in an initializer:

 ```ruby
 # config/initializers/solidus_admin.rb